Wearing Rings With Arthritis

-Research from VU University Medical Centre, Amsterdam, The Netherlands, finds that up to 94 percent of people with RA have hand and wrist symptoms starting as early as two years of living with RA.
+Research from VU University Medical Centre, Amsterdam, The Netherlands, finds that up to 94% of people with RA have hand and wrist symptoms starting as early as two years of living with RA.

-Another research study – this one from Japan – shows many people with RA have significant finger joint space narrowing.
+Additional research shows that many people with RA have significant finger joint space narrowing.

 Joint space narrowing is the space between the bones of your joints.
 Space narrowing is indicative of RA or other arthritic condition, and depending on the amount of spacing, it may also indicate worsening RA.

-People who have hand and finger symptoms with RA may experience the following:
+People who have hand and finger symptoms with RA may experience some specific situations: